edHelper.com

 By Jennifer Kenny

 2 What exactly was a wagon train?
 It was a group of covered wagons, usually around 100 of them.
-These carried people and their supplies to the west before there was a transcontinental railroad.
+These carried people and their supplies to the West before there was a transcontinental railroad.

 5 At night, the wagons would make a circle with one opening.
-This allowed the group to guard against the Native Americans.
+This allowed the group to guard against Native Americans.
 It also kept the animals from wandering from the group.
 There was often a musician who traveled with the wagon train to entertain the group at night.

 Paragraphs 6 to 14: